alphagov/re-build-systems/README.md

     terraform apply -var-file=./terraform.tfvars
     ```

-1. You will get an output in your terminal that looks like this:
+1. You'll get an output in your terminal like this:

     ```
     Outputs: